Business and Other Risks

 Countermeasures

-(5) Information Security Risk
+(5) Information Security and System Risk

 Countermeasures

-The Tokuyama Group has installed and operates its core system servers in data centers that offer a high level of security.
+The Group has installed and operates its core system servers in data centers that offer high level of security.
 Also, data is backed up on a regular basis in an effort to hedge against the risk of an unlikely emergency event.
 Furthermore, the Group has put in place a structure to promote countermeasures.
 While at the same time providing education.
 Through these and other means, the Group is taking steps to thoroughly manage confidential information and personal information in an effort to strengthen the protection of information security.
-Moreover, in order to mitigate risks stemming from digital data leaks caused by cyber-attacks and from IT system outages and other failures, the Group's dedicated cyber security organization is leading efforts to strengthen the cyber security management system for both normal and emergency situations.
+Moreover, in order to mitigate risks stemming from digital data leaks caused by cyber-attacks or from IT system outages and other failures, the Group's dedicated cyber security organization is leading efforts to strengthen the cyber security management system for both normal and emergency situations.
 This includes the early detection and response to cyber-attacks, risk assessment for IT introduction and upgrades, and employee training.

 (6) Risks from Adapting to a Carbon-Free Society

-Tokuyama Group maintains a coal-fired power plant and operates a range of businesses that use natural resources and energy in large quantities.
-In the event that stricter environmental regulations are introduced, situations arise that require new social responsibilities for environmental protections, and/or carbon pricing and other measures are introduced, there is the possibility that efforts to address any such situation through equipment and R&D investment, and business reassessment greatly affects Tokuyama Group’s business performance and finance condition.
-In addition, the possibility exists that ESG concerns and other non-financial information may have a significant impact on the Group’s ability to procure financing.
+The Group maintains a coal-fired power plant and operates a range of businesses that use natural resources and energy in large quantities.
+In the event that stricter environmental regulations are introduced, situations arise that require new social responsibilities for environmental protections, and/or carbon pricing and other measures are introduced, there is the possibility that efforts to address any such situation through equipment and R&D investment, and existing business reassessment greatly affects the Group's business performance and finance condition.
+In addition, the possibility exists that ESG concerns and other non-financial information may have a significant impact on the Group's ability to procure financing.

 Countermeasures